mmomtchev/magickwand.js/README.md

 There is also a [medium article about using the new NAPI support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).

-The tutorial, just like everything else, is still a work-in-progress, but like everything else, you may find it usable.
+The tutorial, just like the module itself, is still a work-in-progress.

 ## Known to be broken at the moment